skywalkerATX/shasta_bot/README.md

 Replace `your_openai_api_key` and `your_twilio_phone_number` with the actual values you obtained from OpenAI and Twilio.

+## Setting up Twilio

+1. Sign up for a [Twilio account](https://www.twilio.com/try-twilio) if you don't have one already.
+2. After signing up or logging in, go to the [Phone Numbers page](https://www.twilio.com/console/phone-numbers/incoming) and click on "Get a Trial Number" or "Buy a Number" if you want a specific number.
+3. Once you have a Twilio phone number, navigate to the phone number's configuration page.
+4. Scroll down to the "Messaging" section and set the "A MESSAGE COMES IN" webhook to your Heroku app's `/sms` endpoint (e.g., `https://your-heroku-app.herokuapp.com/sms`).
+Make sure the request method is set to "HTTP POST".
+5. Save your changes on the Twilio phone number configuration page.

 ## Setting up Heroku

 1. Sign up for a [Heroku account](https://signup.heroku.com/) if you haven't already.